-Observation - looking and recording how people behave in specific scenarios;

-- Experiments Exposing some respondents to specific stimuli and withholding these stimuli from other respondents in similar conditions; - Surveys and interviews asking respondents questions; - Secondary analysis of existing data sets conducting new analysis of surveys or other data sets collected by others to answer a new research question or to retest a research question asked by previous researchers; or - Panels following the same respondents over a period of time to identify why attitudes or behaviors change (not a research method that you will be able to use in this class due to our limited time together).
+- Observation looking and recording how people behave in specific scenarios; - Experiments Exposing some respondents to specific stimuli and withholding these stimuli from other respondents in similar conditions to assess the independent effect of the stimulus; - Surveys and interviews asking respondents questions and recording their answers in a rigorous manner; - Secondary analysis of existing data sets conducting new analysis of surveys or other data sets collected by others to answer a new research question or to retest a research question asked by previous researchers; - Archival research comprehensively analyzing primary source materials in archives (collections) to answer a research question; or - Panels following the same respondents over a period of time to identify why attitudes or behaviors change (not a research method that you will be able to use in this class due to our limited time together).

 This course is designed to ensure that students have a carefully designed research proposal and to have conducted most, if not all, of their research prior to beginning Chicano/Latino Studies 102W in the Winter quarter.

 In order to get the most out of 102W, students will need to design a project that can reasonably be conducted between the mid-point of the Fall quarter and the beginning of the Winter quarter and have conducted most of their research prior to the beginning of the Winter Quarter.
 You will need to have a plan not only to collect the information that you need (data), but also to analyze that data.